 - Comply with more rigorous state stormwater regulations.

 How current fees are calculated

-King County's surface water management fee is based on the average amount of impervious surface on residential properties and the overall amount and parcel size of non-residential properties.
+King County's surface water management fee is based on the average amount of impervious surface on residential properties.

 - Residential property owners pay a flat $151 annual fee in 2013 and $171.50 in 2014.

-- Non-residential property owners pay on an incremental scale based on how much of their parcel is impervious (for example, buildings, roads, and parking lots) and the size of the parcel.
+- The fee for non-residential property owners is based on how much of their parcel is impervious (for example, buildings, roads, and parking lots) and the size of the parcel.

 - Low-income senior citizens and the disabled are exempt.